edgio-docs/edgio-templates/spartacus/README.md

 ng add @spartacus/schematics --ssr
 ```

 Note the SSR parameter.
-This is needed for server-side rendering to work properly when deploying on the XDN.
+This is needed for server-side rendering to work properly when deploying on Layer0.

 Replace the contents of src/app/app.component.html with: